 A rear access, better known as a 'secret exit', also known as a 'rear exit' or 'side exit', is a road which allows people to get from the service area to the local road network without using the main entrance (a motorway sliproad).

-As early as 1963, the Ministry of Transport were complaining about the gates at Newport Pagnell having been left open, and three vehicles being seen abusing it in 10 minutes.
-This is particularly impressive when you consider how little traffic there is in photos of the time.
+As early as 1961, the Ministry of Transport were complaining about the gates at Newport Pagnell having been left open.
+They were shocked that three vehicles being seen abusing it in 10 minutes - particularly impressive when you consider how empty the motorway would have been at the time!

 Services with Rear Accesses